 I put off getting my first credit card for a long time.
-In fact, it wasn’t until two years after graduating college that I finally sucked it up and got my first piece of plastic: The American Express Blue Cash Preferred®.
+In fact, it wasn’t until two years after graduating college that I finally sucked it up and got my first piece of plastic: Blue Cash Preferred® Card from American Express.
 What pushed me to open the card was the advice of a friend who explained that this was the best card for groceries and gas (two of my biggest expenses at the time).
 And he opened my eyes to the realization that I would make more money than paying with cash (it seems so obvious now)!

 Needless to say, this card holds a special place in my